Tap to calculate BPM

 Musical Performance & Practice

-- Practicing scales or pieces at specific target tempos using a metronome.
+- Practicing at specific target tempos with a metronome.

 - Interpreting tempo markings on sheet music.